Dynamic Logs

 Lightrun works completely within the IDE, allowing you to ‘pop the hood’ of your application right next to its source code.

 Every single Lightrun Log is added from the IDE and instrumented in real-time in your live applications.
-Once it’s instrumented, it can be viewed in your IDE or streamed to your logging solution.
+Once instrumented, it can be viewed in your IDE or streamed to your logging solution.

 See It For Yourself